benjohnsto/ronaldsons_cemetery/README.md

 In Memory of / Our Father / Anthony Sague / born July 11th 1791. / died May 24th 1857.
 Walter.
 A .
 Sague / died September 10th, 1861.

 To our mother / and / our brother / Cornelia.
 F .
-Jefferson. / Charles
+Jefferson. / Charles Burke.
-Burke.

 In Memory of / Sarah Walton / Wife of Joseph Walton / who departed this life / June ...
 1827 / Age, ... .

 In Memory of / Sarah, / beloved wife of / Phillip Smith / Died March 19, 1888/ Aged 62 years.
 Philip Smith / died Dec.
 13, 1897 /
 Aged 77 years.

-Sacred to the memory of / Mrs Ann Vanzant / who departed this life / November 15th 1843 / in the 65th year of her age Sacred to the memory of / ______ Patterson / born _______ / died _______
+Sacred to the memory of / Mrs Ann Vanzant / who departed this life / November 15th 1843 / in the 65th year of her age

+Sacred to the memory of / ______ Patterson / born _______ / died _______

 Sacred to the memory of / Ann Catharine Lane / born ... / died ...

 John Jacob Lane / born ... / died ...
 1841

 In Memory of / George Hollson / born ... / died ...

 Sacred to the memory of / Robert Campbell / Formerly of the County of / Tyrone, Ireland / who departed this life / July 24th 1846 / in the ... year of his age.

-To the memory of / Francis Clime / born June 18th 1814 / died March
-14, 1845 / aged 31 years
+To the memory of / Francis Clime / born June 18th 1814 / died March 14, 1845 / aged 31 years

 Sacred to the memory of / James Howard / died April.
 6th 1841 / age 18 years.
 6 months... . days.

 Mrs Ellen.
 Lane.

 Edward.
 J .
 B .
-Thomas. / Died January 29, 1881 / In the 50th year of
-his age Also / Edward.
+Thomas. / Died January 29, 1881 / In the 50th year of his age Also / Edward.
 J .
 B .
 Thomas. / Died March.
-2nd 1881./ The
-youngest Son of the above.
+2nd 1881./ The youngest Son of the above.

-Sacred to the Memory of / Ann Louisa ... / Died May 2nd, 1832 /
-In the ... year of her age
+Sacred to the Memory of / Ann Louisa ... / Died May 2nd, 1832 / In the ... year of her age

 Sacred to the Memory of / Ella ... / ...

 Sacred to the Memory of / ...
 Martin. / ...

 To the Memory of / Robert Downer.
 M.D. / of Jamacia W .
-I. /
-Affectionally Dedicated By His Classmate. / .
+I. / Affectionally Dedicated By His Classmate. / .
 M.

 Adeline Mann / daughter of / Henry and Laura Baylis./ died November 6th 1815. / Age 1 year and 5 Months.

 Laura.
 M. / Wife of / Henry Baylis. / Born March.
-9, 1820 / died
-June 28, 1885.
+9, 1820 / died June 28, 1885.
 Henry Bayliss / Husband of the above / Born March.
 28, 1810 / In Birmingham.
 England / Died August.
 24, 1889.

 Joseph Baylis / Son of Matthew and Isabella Williams./ died July.
 12, 1819 / Aged 20 Months and 25 Days.

 Harriet Marshall Bayliss / Daughter of Edward.
 J. and Martha.
-A. P.
-Thomas / Died August 30, 1861/ Age 5 years.
+A. P. Thomas / Died August 30, 1861/ Age 5 years.
 9 months and 17 Days.

 Isabella Bayliss / wife of / Edmund.
 C. Bonsai Jr. / Daughter of John and Matilda Baylis./ Born June 10, 1841 / In Philadelphia. / died at San Francisco, Cal. / April.
 18, 1875.
-John Baylis. / Born July
-31, 1815 / died April 8, 1891.
-Our Father and Mother / Erected to
-the memory of / Harriet Marshall / Wife of / Josep Baylis / Born in Staffordshire England. / September.
-6, 1787 / Died at Philadelphia. /
+John Baylis. / Born July 31, 1815 / died April 8, 1891.
+Our Father and Mother / Erected to the memory of / Harriet Marshall / Wife of / Josep Baylis / Born in Staffordshire England. / September.
+6, 1787 / Died at Philadelphia. / June.
-June.
 20, 1834.
 Also / Joseph Baylis / Born in Fegkenham.
-England,
-[Worcestershire.]
+England, [Worcestershire.]
 January 1, 1787 / Died at Philadelphia / January.
 2nd 1867.

 Sacred to the Memory of / Catharine Snyder / Who died.
 May 4th 1865 / Aged 56 years.

-In Memory of Nathaniel Gordon died May 3d I860 aged 61 years;
+In Memory of Nathaniel Gordon died May 3d I860 aged 61 years; Maggie.

-Maggie.
 E .
-Gordon died March 26 1862 aged 20 years 7 months 11 days;
+Gordon died March 26 1862 aged 20 years 7 months 11 days; Caroline.
-Caroline.
 E Gordon died Feb.
-1st 1851 aged 5 years 7 mos 17 days;
+1st 1851 aged 5 years 7 mos 17 days; Nat.
-Nat.
 Evans Gordon died Feb.
-12th 1851 aged 3 years 7 mos 12 days; John
+12th 1851 aged 3 years 7 mos 12 days; John E .
-E .
 Gordon, died July 31st 1838 aged 6 mos 12 days.

 Sacred to the Memory of / Margaret Cunningham / Wife of Lawrence Cunningham / Who departed this life October 26, 1855. / aged 20 years and 9 Months. / Also Her Infant daughter.
 Eliza.
 Aged 8 months ....
 Hollson / Born ... / Died ...

-In memory of / William Penn Finney. / died June 7th 1882 / aged
-75 years Also his wife. / Mary.
+In memory of / William Penn Finney. / died June 7th 1882 / aged 75 years Also his wife. / Mary.
 J .
 Finney. / died Oet.
-3rd 1888 / aged
+3rd 1888 / aged 74 years.
-74 years.

 Joseph.
 Baylis / Son of John and Matilda Baylis / Born December 20, 1837 / Died July 21, 1838.
-Joseph Baylis / Son of John and
-Matilda Baylis / Born November.
+Joseph Baylis / Son of John and Matilda Baylis / Born November.
 10, 1816 / Died August.
 19, 1817.

 Sacred to the Memory of / ...
 Dnnnell. / Died ...
 1854.
-H .
-E .
-S. / Died 14th Novem.
-1854 / Native of Norfolk, England /
-W. S. / Died October.
+H. E. S. / Died 14th Novem.
+1854 / Native of Norfolk, England / W. S. / Died October.
 31st, 1869 / Aged 71 years.

-In Memory of / Samuel Hankinson / Died March 5, 1854. / Age ...
+In Memory of / Samuel Hankinson / Died March 5, 1854. / Age ... year.
-year.
 1 month and 3 days.

 In Memory of / William Weaver / For 36 years Sexton of the First Independent Church / who fell Asleep / May 20, 1868 / in the 75 year of His Age.
 Also / Catharine / Wife of William Weaver / Aged 76 years.
-Also. / Mrs Dorathea Dryner / who died Sept 13th 1844 / in the
-62nd. year of Her Age
+Also. / Mrs Dorathea Dryner / who died Sept 13th 1844 / in the 62nd. year of Her Age

 My Husband. / George Poppal. / Died August 26, 1851 / In the 80th year of his age Also His Wife / Catharine Aged 84 years.

 William Buffs / Family Vault

 Augusta.
 L. / wife of / H .
 S. Turner / Died Jan.
-16, 1889 / Aged
+16, 1889 / Aged 53 years.
-53 years.

-In Memory of / Frances Lammey / Who departed this life June 30:— 1856 / In the 38th year of Her Age
+In Memory of / Frances Lammey / Who departed this life June 30 1856 / In the 38th year of Her Age

 John Crawford. / A Native of Locaugh / County of Ferinanagh / Ireland / Died Aug.
 26, 1853 / Aged 23 years.

 In Memory of / Francis Lyons. / Born Jan.
 4th 1801 / Died Dec.
 1st.
 1849 / Also Mary Anne / Wife of Francis Lyons / Born July.
 18, 1804 / Died May 2.
 1878.

 In Memory of / William ___ Ramsey / Died August 26.
-1834 / Aged
+1834 / Aged 47 years.
-47 years.

-Sacred to the Memory of / Bobert Niblock / of the Co Monaghan.
+Sacred to the Memory of / Robert Niblock / of the Co Monaghan.
 Ireland / Died July 15, 1872.
 Aged 75 years.

-Rachael Wife of / Bobert Niblock / Died Oct.
+Rachael Wife of / Robert Niblock / Died Oct.
 4, 1873 / Aged 85 years.
 Also Their Daughter / Eliza Jane Wilson / Died Oct.
 8, 1858 / Aged 27 years.

 Sacred to the / Memory of / William McIlvaine. / ...
 1810